About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Loro Piana2

-Double-breasted brown Chesterfield tailored with 'PECORA NERA' from Loro Piana.
+A double-breasted brown Chesterfield Coat tailored with "PECORA NERA" from Loro Piana.

 Loro Piana'1